xuanswe/cp-java-kotlin/README.md

-# cp-java-kotlin
+# cp-java-kotlin - Code template to use in Competitive Programming

+Embark on your Competitive Programming journey with this code template.

-Code template to use in Competitive Programming.
-Feel free to fork and use it as the starting point for your own template.
-Have fun!
+Feel empowered to fork it and mold it into your personalized starting point.

+Dive in and enjoy the thrill of Competitive Programming!